-This plague and the actions of Pharaoh and his magicians are interesting in there own right.
-In know in Exodus 8:22 God makes a distinction between Israel and Egypt but with the frogs everything is “you and your people” so it makes you wonder exactly who was plagued.
-Because bedroom and bed are mentioned it leaves to wonder if the plague started at night.
-With the blood and frogs it seems that all the magicians could do was add to the misery of the people by calling more of the plague up on them.
+This plague and the actions of Pharaoh and his magicians are interesting in their own right.
+In know in Exodus 8:22 God makes a distinction between Israel and Egypt but with the frogs, everything is “you and your people” so it makes you wonder exactly who was plagued.
+Because “bedroom and bed” are mentioned it leaves to wonder if the plague started at night.
+With the blood and frogs, it seems that all the magicians could do was add to the misery of the people by calling more of the plague upon them.
 It seems that Pharaoh would have told the magicians to rid the land of the frogs but it is Moses and God who is finally left with ridding the land of the frogs so they could make them but not get rid of them.
 My question is why did Pharaoh wait to get rid of the frogs?
 The piling up of the frogs instead of burying or throwing them back into the Nile probably stems from the fact that they were sacred.
 One commentary mentioned that they may have died of anthrax or of dehydration while others suggest lack of food.